Ilene Kristen: Early years

-She lived in Brooklyn until the age of 13 when her family moved to Forest Hills, Queens, living there for two years.
-In 1968, the family moved to Manhattan’s Upper West Side.
+She lived in Brooklyn until the age of 13 when her family moved to the Forest Hills area of Queens, where she lived for two years.
+In 1968, the family moved to the Upper West Side of Manhattan.
 She attended PS 217 in Brooklyn, Russell Sage Junior High School in Queens, and Professional Children's School in Manhattan.
 She then went to Finch College where she majored in Drama and minored in Art History.

 She studied dance under Sara Felcher, Alwin Nikolais, and Matt Mattox.
 Her early inspirations were Bambi Linn and Sondra Lee.
 She decided to become a professional actor after seeing the Off-Broadway musical, The Fantasticks.
 She later studied acting with Jack Waltzer.